1.4.1 Using the OneGeology Portal

 To find out further information about any map layer you can click the arrow to right of the layer title; inforamtion found here is extracted from the service GetCapabilites response document and includes information such as:

 - Information about the layer data and other digital data services of the data provider

 - TC211/ISO 19115:2003 or FGDC metadata for the layer

 - The service URL (you can use this URL to view the OneGeology WMS layer in any WMS client as described in later sections).

-Go To: Click on the 'Go To' link to open a dialog box that allows you to zoom to an area by place name or Longitude and Latitude coordinates
+Click on the Go To (compass) icon to open a dialog box that allows you to zoom to an area by place name or Longitude and Latitude coordinates

 In the first example (below) we enter Dominica in the ‘Localisation by Name’ text box, then click the ‘Go to’ button to the right of it.
 This opens a second window that shows all the matches for Dominica in the OneGeology Portal gazeteer.
 Select the place name you want by clicking on it and the OneGeology Portal will zoom to that location.
 Note the OneGeology Portal only zooms to the area, it doesn’t necessarily open any available geology layers in that area.